How to offer frozen and chilled transport as a courier

 Starting an independent courier company takes planning and effort, but the rewards can be huge.
 By making smart decisions early on, you set yourself up for long-term success.

 Remember to invest in the right tools, stay compliant, and build your reputation.
-Joining the Courier Exchange can also help you grow faster by connecting you with more opportunities.
+Joining the Courier Exchange can also help you grow faster by connecting you with more opportunities, and gives you access to a pool of 50,000+ vetted courier subcontractors.

 With a solid foundation, your independent courier company can thrive in a competitive market.